Zywave/booster/src/_areas/introduction/contributing/contribute-to-design-system/index.md

 <docs-spacer size="small"></docs-spacer>

-### Merge conflicts and yarn:
+### Merge conflicts and Yarn:

-Just don't worry about merge conflicts in the yarn.lock file.
+Just don't worry about merge conflicts in the _yarn.lock_ file.
 It's not worth it.

 1. Mark as resolved
 1. Delete it